 Parametric convergence refers to the question of inter-country convergence of the parameters themselves.
 Or put another way, it shifts the question of convergence to accompanying development outcomes other than incomes.
 Each such outcome whether a measurable variable such as the saving rates or more nebulous objects such as norms and institutions - is worthy of study in itself, and indeed that is one way to view this entire book.
-For now, we use "parametric convergence" as a placeholder term where we put in the incredibly complex question of whether all or some or none of to the holy grail of "convergence," we should train our eye upon the determinants of savings, demographic change, technical progress, and the like; even culture, politics
+For now, we use "parametric convergence" as a placeholder term where we put in the incredibly complex question of whether all or some or none of these parameters also converge to common values across societies.
+Viewed in this way, you can usefully think of unconditional convergence as a special case of conditional convergence, and parametric convergence as the force that unifies the two.